 Meter Reading & Billing

 Gone are the days when a utility employee would walk to each and every meter to ‘read the meter’.
-Lodi Utilities crew members collect usage data from your electric meter with an automatic meter reading (AMR) device.
+Lodi Utilities crew members collect usage data from your electric meter with automatic meter infrastructure (AMI).
 Our data collection devices read your meter from a distance and store that information in a format that is then downloaded into our billing software to help produce your monthly billing statement.
 We generally read the first or second business day of the month.